 PublishDate : Date

-• The tags is a multi_select that allows us to add tags to our blog post.
+that allows us to add tags to our blog post. - Publish is a

-• Publish is a checkbox that controls whether this page is a draft or a published article on the site.
+that controls whether this page is a draft or a published article on the site. - Date stores the

-• Link is a url to another other site where the article was published.
+to another other site where the article was published. - PublishDate is the

 Now that you have a notion database to store your blog articles with a dummy article.
 Now you need to create an integration.
 For that, go to https://www.notion.com/my-integrations and create a new integration.
 Give it a name and give it read capabilities with the workspace you have created.
 Copy the token and save it somewhere securely.
 Next go to your database and click on share.
 Now you add your integration name here and copy the database ID.